 If you love the feeling of fresh lifted skin after physical exfoliation, consider Miraglo Face.

-It uses patented ultrafine microfibres that can slot in between the spaces of our dead skin cells, removing them with gentleness and precision.
+It uses ultrafine microfibres that can slot in between the spaces of our dead skin cells, removing them with gentleness and precision.
 It’s also hypoallergenic, which is great news for sensitive skin.

 The upward motion also gives your skin a lifted, firmer look.